kanbanyte/sepa/assessments/design.md

 ## Definitions, Acronyms and Abbreviations
 > *[Provide the definition of all terms, acronyms, and abbreviations used in this document.]*

-## Assumptions
+## Assumptions and Simplifications
 When developing the system design for this project, the following assumptions were made to further narrow down the scope of the project and ensure that it was feasible:
 * The system will not have to account for parts that are not in their assigned locations.\
 However, the system will have to halt when an object is detected and found to obstruct the cobot in completing its task.
 * The fine motor controls for the cobot is already completed and accurate.\